Configuring networks using NetworkManager

 shows detailed information about a device.
 If no device is specified, all devices are displayed.

 to connect a device.
-NetworkManager tries to find a suitable connection that will be activated.
+NetworkManager tries to find a suitable connection to activate.
 If there is no compatible connection, a new profile is created.

 performs temporary changes to the configuration that is active on the particular device.
 The changes are not stored in the connection profile.